 The markets in which we operate are highly competitive, with relatively low barriers to entry for certain applications and services.
 Some of our competitors include cloud-based services such as those offered by Amazon.com, Inc. through Amazon Web Services, Alphabet Inc. through Google Cloud Platform, and Microsoft Corporation through Azure, and on-premises offerings such as those offered by EMC/Dell and NetApp.
 Many of our competitors and potential competitors are larger and have greater name and brand recognition; much longer operating histories; larger marketing budgets for the development, promotion and sale of their products or services; broader service offerings and capabilities; and significantly greater resources than we do.
-In addition, many of our competitors have established marketing and distribution relationships with channel partners, consultants, system integrators, and resellers.
-Our competitors may also be able to respond more quickly and effectively to new or changing opportunities, technologies, standards, or customer requirements.
+In addition, many of our competitors may also be able to respond more quickly and effectively to new or changing opportunities, technologies, standards, or customer requirements.
 Competition may intensify in the future and may also include new market entrants, including storage offerings by some of our partners.
 Our competitors could offer their products or services at a lower price or in some combination with other services or applications that we do not offer, which could result in pricing pressures on our business.
 Increased competition generally could result in reduced sales, increased customer churn, lower margins, losses, or the failure of our cloud services to achieve or maintain widespread market acceptance, any of which could harm our business.